-- continuing to finance through PWLB at the new rate - reducing or delaying elements of the capital programme - seeking to fund through other sources of finance within the force e.g. revenue or capital receipts (though it is recognised that these sources are increasingly limited for the force) - seeking alternative funding solutions (which may not be limited to private market offerings).
+- continuing to finance through PWLB at the new rate - · reducing or delaying elements of the capital programme - seeking to fund through other sources of finance within the force e.g. revenue or capital receipts (though it is recognised that these sources are increasingly limited for the force) - seeking alternative funding solutions

 As with all capital financing decisions it will be important that they are properly evaluated and risk managed using the principles of the Prudential and the Treasury Management Codes.
 Borrowing will need to be sustainable, prudent and affordable, with a full understanding of the risks and impact on the authority.
 This will include: